MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/configure-service-accounts-analysis-services.md

 6. Repeat for **Adjust memory quotas for a process**, and optionally, for **Lock pages in memory** or **Increase scheduling priority**.

 > [!NOTE]
 >  Previous versions of Setup inadvertently added the Analysis Services service account to the **Performance Log Users** group.
 Although this defect has been fixed, existing installations might have this unnecessary group membership.
-Because the [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] service account does not require membership in the **Performance Log Users** group, you can remove it from the group.
+Because the [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] service account doesn't require membership in the **Performance Log Users** group, you can remove it from the group.

 ##  <a name="bkmk_FilePermissions"></a> File System Permissions assigned to the Analysis Services service account